anthonyc-dev/ASCS-App/README.md

 - 😊 **Higher student satisfaction** through transparency and convenience.

 ## 🌟 Conclusion
 The **Automated Student Clearance System** transforms the traditional clearance process into a **modern, efficient, and reliable digital workflow**.
-It ensures students, faculty, and administrators can focus on what truly matters—**education and growth—without being slowed down by outdated paperwork**.
+It ensures students, faculty, and administrators can focus on what truly matters **education and growth without being slowed down by outdated paperwork**.

+## Author
+- Anthony Crausus
+- Salman Sultan
+- Hamdan Cawasa
+- Marjoe Bechayda

+Thank you!